Nun named to voting position at Vatican praises ‘brave’ pope

 The meetings, which are known as synods and usually take place every two to three years, have taken on increasing importance under Francis given his call for more decentralized and collegial leadership focusing on local bishops more than the Holy See.

-Francis has named around a half-dozen women to undersecretary positions in various Vatican congregations, but Becquart’s appointment carried with it a particular, and in some ways historic novelty: She in all likelihood will have a right to vote in the next synod of bishops, scheduled for 2022, given her professional rank.
+While Francis has named a half-dozen female undersecretaries of various Vatican offices over the years, Becquart’s appointment carried with it a particular, and in some ways historic novelty: She in all likelihood will have a right to vote in the next synod of bishops, scheduled for 2022, given her professional rank.

 “A door has been opened,” the head of the Synod of Bishops office, Maltese Cardinal Mario Grech, told the Vatican’s in-house media.
 “We will then see what other steps could be taken in the future.”